thelabcat/rumble-api-wrapper-py/README.md

 ```

 ## Experimental SSE chat submodule
-This part of cocorum is not part of the official Rumble Livestream API, but may provide a more reliable method of ensuring all chat messages are received.
+This part of cocorum is not part of the official Rumble Live Stream API, but may provide a more reliable method of ensuring all chat messages are received.

 ```
 from cocorum import ssechat